Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/visualization_opensearch_dashboards/guide.en-gb.md

 ![osd access](images/url.png){.thumbnail}

-Once there, use your LDP credentials to sign in and set on the first page.
+Once there, use the right Identity provider to sign in and set on the first page.
 Click on the `Add data`{.action} button to add sample data you can play with.
 However if you want to use your own data, you must configure **Index Patterns** in the stack management page.
 This page is accessible by clicking on the `Manage`{.action} button next to the "Add data" button.
 You can also use the "Stack Management" option in the left side menu, displayable by using the top left the sandwich button.

-In this configuration page, you can configure as the Index name, the full name of your alias **logs-XXXXX-a-XXXXX**, but you can also use wildcards.
+In this configuration page, you can configure as the Index name, the full name of your alias **ldp-XXXXX-a-XXXXX**, but you can also use wildcards.
 Choose **timestamp** for the time field name then click on Discover tab to read your log entries.

 ![osd setup](images/osd_setup.png){.thumbnail}